ItsVictorTube/NeverHungry/README.md

 ## 💬 Feedback & Suggestions

 Have an idea for a new snack or feature?
 Open an issue or get in touch — I’d love to hear from you!

-💬 Feedback & Suggestions

-Have an idea for a new snack or feature?
-Open an issue or get in touch — I’d love to hear from you!